rayatn1011/discord-robot-earthquake-tw/README.md

 # discord-robot-earthquake-tw

+## Description

-_Discord Bot - Taiwan Earthquake Alerts_
+Discord Bot - Taiwan Earthquake Alerts

-This project is currently under development, has not yes been officially released.
+_This project is currently under development, has not yes been officially released._